 10 pubs with walks

-Nothing for it, then, but to dig out the ski socks, pull on a wooly hat and enjoy a brisk country walk.
-After which you’ll want to take refuge in one of these supercosy pubs (with great food of course) and order in a bottle of red.
+Nothing for it, then, but to dig out your red ramblers socks slap on some sunscreen and enjoy a brisk country walk.
+After which you’ll want to reward yourself in one of these supercosy pubs (with great food of course) and order in a bottle of rosé.
 We have personally contacted all of the pubs listed and they promise their staff can recommend a decent local walk, should you so wish.
-So go, mention Muddy, and blow away the cobwebs.
+So go, mention Muddy, and earn that feast.

 The Dog, Wingham

 Found in picturesque Wingham, which is rather superbly located on the road that links Canterbury and Sandwich, this pub has just undergone a total refurb.
-And to welcome you, dear Muddy reader, through their doors they are offering an exclusive 15% off all meals and rooms booked in Jan & Feb.
-To make the most of this offer you must quote: ‘Muddy Stilettos’ at the time of booking.
-If you need any further incentive The Dog at Wingham has been awarded the Trip Advisor Certificate of Excellence 2017 and was the county winner for The National Pub and Bar Awards 2017.
+It has since been awarded the Trip Advisor Certificate of Excellence 2017 and was the county winner for The National Pub and Bar Awards 2017.
 Read my full review of the pub here.
 The pub boasts 8 beautifully designed bedrooms – all with en suite bathrooms.
 Also on the last Wednesday of every month you can join in The Dog, Walking Club.
 Cheeky night away, anyone?

 Henry VIII, Hever